MileHacker Logo

 Accessibility Services

-• TARC: All TARC buses are accessible for travelers using wheelchairs or other mobility aids.
+• TARC: All TARC buses are accessible for travelers using wheelchairs or other assistive devices for walking.

 • Attractions: Most major Louisville attractions, including museums and Churchill Downs, are compliant with the Americans with Disabilities Act (ADA), featuring ramps and elevators.